 Challenges and Opportunities

-We have the potential to bring in many more housing pledges throughout various cities in Scotland.
-We believe we can secure at least 1000 homes to place homeless people in the next 2 years.
+Josh Littlejohn finished by noting that there is the potential to bring in many more housing pledges throughout various cities in Scotland, and that Social Bite believes we can secure at least 1000 homes to place homeless people in the next 2 years.

-The key challenge is that we establish this program as a partnership with the Scottish Government and Local Authorities to ensure that the funding to provide support for these vulnerable people in their tenancies is mainstreamed after 2 years, based on successful outcomes being achieved.
-The other key challenge is to bring other funders to the table in the first two years to re-inforce Social Bite’s funding.
+The key challenge is to establish this program as a partnership with the Scottish Government and Local Authorities to ensure that the funding to provide support for these vulnerable people in their tenancies is mainstreamed after 2 years, based on successful outcomes being achieved.
+The other key challenge is to bring other funders to the table in the first two years to reinforce Social Bite’s funding.

 Professor Sarah Johnsen, Heriot-Watt University